 After assessing and prioritizing the risk, the team determines the most appropriate path to mitigate the threat and closes the security gap.

 An organization can typically perform assessments in two ways: Internally or Externally.
 Internal vulnerability scans are performed with full access to the network running the application being scanned.
 These are commonly thorough in-house vulnerability scans that highlight the complete landscape of an application’s security vulnerabilities.
-On the other hand, an external vulnerability scan is performed to test penetration outside the system’s network.
+On the other hand, an external vulnerability scan tests penetration outside the system’s network.
 These scans typically uncover the ports exposed to the internet and are mostly used to examine how strong and secure externally facing services are.